 A "conditional license" on file with the Council means that the school may still operate in Kentucky, but due to issues concerning one or more standards for licensure, it must fulfill the conditions stated in the Council’s letter.
 An institution can apply for an extension, but there must be compelling justification for the application to be approved.

 If the institution fails to meet standards, it loses its license and permission to operate or advertise in Kentucky.
 This does not preclude it continuing operation in other states.

 When an institution loses its license, the Council helps facilitate the closure by:

-- Approving a receiver for records, as designated by the closing campus.
+- Approving a receiver for student records, as designated by the closing campus.
 To learn who to contact for student records at these institutions, view our contacts for closed institutions page.

-- Providing access to resources to help with successful transfers to another campus or institution.
+- Providing access to resources to help with successful student transfers to another campus or institution.

 The school may choose to transfer a student to an alternative online program (if approved in Kentucky) or request that the student transfer to one of the campuses outside of Kentucky.
 Another possibility may be that the school will request to teach out Kentucky students currently enrolled or have an agreement with another approved school to do so.